A parent’s guide to back-to-school tech for kids

 Our editorial transparency tool uses blockchain technology to permanently log all changes made to official releases after publication.
 However, this post is not an official release and therefore not tracked.
 Visit our learn more for more information.

-As an edtech consultant specializing in learning with technology, such as augmented and virtual reality, I remembered a tool called Catchy Words AR.
-Think Pokemon Go, but for spelling words.
-The letters virtually “floated” around the room as she virtually grabbed each letter, one by one, to spell the word.
+As an ed tech consultant specializing in learning with technology, such as augmented and virtual reality, I remembered an app called Catchy Words AR.
+Think Pokèmon Go, but for spelling words.
+The letters virtually floated around the room as my daughter virtually grabbed each letter, one by one, to spell a word.

-When she finished spelling the words in the correct order, the app celebrated her achievement with fireworks, clapping and cheering.
-An hour later, I asked her to spell the word again, and she was still able to spell it.
-Driving her to school the next day, I asked again, and without any delay, she spelled it right.
+An hour after she first learned to spell the word, she was still able to spell it.
+The next day, I asked again, and without delay, she spelled it correctly.

-Why did this app make such a difference?
+How had this app made such a difference?
 It was a personalized learning experience.
-First, it got her up and moving, which she enjoyed more than sitting at a table for an hour.
 My daughter is a kinesthetic learner and loves to be active in her learning experience.
-Second, it incorporated spatial learning, moving the material from 2D to 3D.
-Third, she was encouraged to be successful through fun play and celebrated at the completion of the activity.
+The app incorporated spatial learning, moving the material from two dimensions into three dimensions.
+And she was encouraged to be successful through fun play and was celebrated at the completion of the activity.

-The best gadgets and tech accessories for back to school
+The best gadgets and tech accessories for going back to school

 Smart speakers

-Kids are finding this advanced technology to be a cool gadget for school, too.
-Now available in a variety of shapes and colors, smart speakers can support homework questions, read a story, create music ambiance for concentration or support wholesome sleep routines.
-Not only are these gadgets for kids delightful, child-friendly smart speakers also have more security settings to guard your child against unwanted access and put your mind at ease.
+Kids are finding this piece of advanced technology to be a cool gadget for school, too.
+Smart speakers can support homework tasks, read a story, or create music for an ambience that fosters concentration or wholesome sleep routines.
+Not only are these gadgets for kids delightful, these child-friendly smart speakers also have more security settings that lets your child call an approved set of contacts from the device, and kid-friendly responses to their questions.

 Tablets

-Many kids get Chromebooks or school-issued laptops, but tablets are a great addition.
-Tablets use our natural gestures to interact, making the technology especially adaptable for young learners.
+Most kids get Chromebooks or school-issued laptops, but tablets are a great addition.
+Tablets use our natural gestures for interaction, making the technology especially adaptable for young learners.
 Depending on your child’s age, look for tablets with good parental control features built into the device.

 Headphones

-We live our lives in a continuous state of distraction.
-Using headphones, kids can shut out noises that would keep them from being productive and on task, as well as reduce stress and anxiety by limiting overwhelming sounds.
-Kids can also play classical music to keep focus and attention on learning, or listen to audiobooks while following along with the textbook.
+We live our lives in a continual state of distraction.
+Using headphones helps kids shut out noises that keep them from being productive and staying on task.
+Headphones can also help reduce stress and anxiety by limiting overwhelming sounds.
+Kids can play classical music to keep their focus and attention on learning, or they can listen to an audiobook while following along with the textbook.
+Also, consider on-ear noise-canceling headphones, as they can protect a child’s developing auditory system.

 How to help kids get the most out of learning with technology

-Learning how best to support my daughter Elliana didn’t come easily, but was often found through trial and error.
-When I noticed her interest in active learning by play, I tried to include more activities that got her up and moving.
-We got the best results when I helped her notice that she was having fun learning, and why it was fun, so I could find something that matched her needs.
-The school may also have some insight into children’s learning styles, or you can see if your child is naturally drawn to one of the three listed below.
+Learning how best to support my daughter didn’t come easily, and I often found solutions through trial and error.
+When I noticed her interest in active learning through play, I tried to include more activities that got her up and moving.
+And we got the best results when I pointed out the times she was having fun learning—and why it was fun.
+Your child’s school may also have some insight into children’s learning styles, or you can see if your child is naturally drawn to one of the three listed below.

 Understanding children’s learning styles

-1. Visual learner—These learners usually have a knack for drawing, can easily grasp the concept of maps and would rather watch than read something.
+Visual learner: These learners usually have a knack for drawing, can easily grasp the concept of maps and would rather watch than read something.

-2. Auditory learner—These can pick up on sounds in the background, love to talk things through and may have an interest in music.
+Auditory learner: These learners can pick up on sounds in the background, love to talk things through and may have an interest in music.

-3. Kinesthetic learner—These display good eye-hand coordination, use a lot of physical gestures when they talk and could be described as fidgety when they’ve been sitting too long.
+Kinesthetic learner: These learners display good eye-hand coordination, use a lot of physical gestures when they talk and could be described as fidgety when they’ve been sitting too long.

 Tech to support children’s learning styles

-Gaming—Consider online games for kinesthetic learners in a subject they might be struggling with.
+Games and apps: For kinesthetic learners, consider online games in a subject they might be struggling with.

 How to find online learning resources